-Offer your own hearings of Mass for this intention
+Offer your own hearings of Mass for this intention.

-Pray rosaries for this intention
+Pray rosaries for this intention.

-Share Missae pro Missa with others
+Share Missae pro Missa with others.

-Submit your spiritual offerings via the relevant website form.
+Submit your spiritual offerings via the website form.
 The home page totals the number of offerings made by people throughout the world.

-The official intention of the original Missae pro Missa campaign is "for the preservation and liberty of the Traditional Latin Mass, for the good of the Church and the world."
+The official intention of the current campaign is "for Pope Leo XIV to recognize the full freedom of the Traditional Latin Mass."
+The official intention of the original Missae pro Missa campaign was "for the preservation and liberty of the Traditional Latin Mass, for the good of the Church and the world."

 You've probably heard announcements at Mass that the Mass is being offered for some particular intention.
 You too can request that a Mass be celebrated for a particular intention.
 Masses can be requested from a variety of sources.
 Contact your local parish, your local religious order, or a similar group to make a Mass request.
 Afterwards, submit it to the spiritual bouquet so it can be added to the worldwide total.